Ranzeplay/saysth/README.md

 > We are preparing for v1.0, please wait patiently :)
 >
-> Any issues are welcome.
+> I'd like to point out that any issues are welcome.

 ## Description